-c.
-Terminal Illness
+3. Terminal Illness

-A Member with a terminal illness may continue to receive coverage for services delivered by the disenrolled provider until the Member's death.
+A Member with a terminal illness whose Plan Provider in connection with such illness is involuntarily disenrolled, for reasons other than fraud or quality of care, may continue to receive coverage for services delivered by the disenrolled provider, under the terms of this Handbook and the Schedule of Benefits, until the Member's death.

-2. New Membership
+4. New Membership